jacobemery/ansible_tutorial/Tutorial_Instructions.md

 ### 7) Create a task
 * Now that we have the website's HTML content ready, we'll need to tell Ansible to copy it over to the web server so that it shows up when you visit the URL in a web browser.
   * <u>Remember</u>: 'Tasks' are the basic units of Ansible work, which include a 'module' and some other information like a name, tags, conditionals, and others.
 * A key part of using Ansible effectively is being able to find the correct module that accomplishes the action you need Ansible to do for you.
-Let's simulate that search now!
-  * Open up a web browser and Google "ansible module copy" to find the Ansible module that copies files from the local workstation to Ansible-managed remote servers.
-  * You should find a website at https://docs.ansible.com with a page titled "ansible.builtin.copy - Copy files to remote locations"
-  * Read this page, which describes how to use the module.
-  * The examples near the bottom are very helpful.
-That first one looks close to what we want to use, select and copy it.
-* Now we need to incorporate it into the playbook.
-  * Give the steps below a try first, but if you get stuck, answers can be found [here](answers).
+I'll give you what you need this time, but be ready to do some Googling for the next one.
+Give the steps below a try first, but if you get stuck, answers can be found [here](answers/step7).
   * Open up the [site.yaml playbook](site.yaml).
   * Create a new line under "`- install_packages`".
 Line-up the text cursor with "`roles:`" above and type "`post_tasks:`" and hit Enter.
     * <u>Remember</u>: 'playbooks' are sequences of roles and tasks which accomplish a broader goal.
   * Hit the spacebar twice so that the text cursor lines up with the dash in the "`- install_packages`" line above.
-  * On that new line, paste the example copy module task from the Ansible website.
-    * The "`name`" line from the example task should be in the correct place, but the other lines may not be.
-    * Go back to the Ansible website with the copy module and indent the lines to match what you see in the example.
-You can use either tab or two spaces to indent.
+Then copy/paste the following, it should look like this:
+    ~~~
+      ...
+        roles:
+          - install_packages
+        post_tasks:
+          - name:
+            ansible.builtin.copy:
+              src:
+              dest:
+    ~~~
     * <u>Note on YAML syntax</u>: indentation has to be perfect with YAML files.
 If something is not indented properly, it will cause an error.
 I highly recommend using an IDE like VS Code where you can install extensions to catch these errors early (the "YAML" extension from Red Hat is great).
 * Now that we have a properly formatted task in our playbook, we now need to customize it to meet our specific needs.
-  * Replace "Copy file with owner and permissions" in the "`name:`" line from the example with something like: "Copy index.html to web server."
+  * For the `name:`, type "Copy index.html to web server."
+Make sure to leave a space between the colon and the content, i.e. "name: Copy index..."
-  * <u>Note on task names</u>: The "`name:`" parameter has no effect on the outcome of the task.
+  * <u>Note on task names</u>: The `name:` parameter has no effect on the outcome of the task.
 It is simply your description of the task being run.
 It is, however extremely important in terms of documenting your playbooks.
 Both you and other users of your playbooks in the future will either thank or curse you based on the quality of your descriptions.
 I recommend using full sentences to give the user the best possible picture of the task.
 This is what shows up on the terminal when you run the playbook (which you will see later).
-  * Replace the example file path in the source (`src:`) line with the location of [the HTML file](website/index.html) we want copied over: "`website/index.html`"
+  * Fill in the source (`src:`) line with the location of [the HTML file](website/index.html) we want copied over: `website/index.html`
-  * Next, replace the destination (`dest:`) parameter with the file path where we need [the HTML file](website/index.html) to be place on the remote server so that it is accessible via the internet: "`/var/www/html/index.html`"
+  * Next, fill in the destination (`dest:`) parameter with the file path where we need [the HTML file](website/index.html) to be placed on the remote server so that it is accessible via the internet: `/var/www/html/index.html`
-  * Because we do not need to set the permissions/ownership of this file, delete the rest of the lines from the example (`owner`, `group`, and `mode` parameters).
 * Great!
 You created your first Ansible task.
 * Check your work [here](answers/step7).
 Make sure to double-check your indentation.